CASA Video: Aurora’s Success Story

-Child Advocates of Northeast Oklahoma recently received a call from our Judge about a case that involved two little girls, along with three other siblings.
+Child Advocates of Northeast Oklahoma recently a call from our Judge about a case that involved two little girls, along with three other siblings.
 The children had been removed from their mother and her current boyfriend.
 The two little girls had a biological father living in Arkansas who was being considered for custody of the girls.
 However, because he lived in another state, OKDHS could not cross state lines to check out his home.

 A CASA Volunteer traveled to the biological father’s home in Arkansas to check out the living conditions.
 She provided pictures of the home as well as descriptions of those living in the home, sleeping arrangements for the girls, clothing the father had ready for the girls, etc. This information was provided to the Judge to help him make a sound decision about what was best for these girls.